rmyordanov/rmyordanov/README.md

 **React / Javascript / PHP / Wordpress / HTML / CSS / SCSS / Node.js / Swift** </br>

 ## 🥷 About Me
 *"I don't know who you are.
 I don't know what you want.
 If you are looking for coding experience, I can tell you I don't have much.
 But what I do have are a very particular set of skills, skills I have acquired over a very long career, skills that make me a nightmare for people like you.
 If you give me a project now, that'll be the end of it.
 I will not look for you.
 I will not pursue you.
-But if you don't, I will look for you, I will find you, and I will find another project."*
+But if you don't, I will look for you, I will find you, and I will prove you wrong."*